LowTechCoder/minecraft/README.md

 java -jar forge-1.20.1-47.4.0-installer.jar
-choose Install Client, and the directory should be set fine into the .minecraft folder launch minecraft, and choose Java version, and then choose the Forge to launch the game.
+choose Install Client, and the directory should be set fine into the .minecraft folder launch minecraft, and choose Java version, and then choose the Forge to launch the game. search for framework forge and controller forge and download those.
+Choose all versions, and Java version.